stefan-hoeck/idris2-rhone-js/docs/src/Examples/Selector.md

 is where the other half of the magic happens, but that's for another post.

-Just a final note: `reactimateInDom` might set up resources (for instances running timers) we ned to cleanup once we switch to another example application.
+Just a final note: `reactimate` and `reactimateIni` might set up resources (for instance running timers) we need to cleanup once we switch to another example application.
 The `feedback` loop takes care of this:
 After a new example has been started, its cleanup hook is sent back to the input of the controlling MSF and invoked before the next application is started.